sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-functions/README.md

 console.log(companyName) // "Company Name Here"
 ```

 The return value of a function is what calling them function will evaluate to.
 For example, since the `getCompanyName` function has a return value of "Company Name Here", you can use `getCompanyNameHere()` anywhere you want to use that string.
+For example:

 ```js
 console.log("Congratulations on your first day at " + getCompanyNameHere())